 There’s another big benefit too.
 Store cards and credit cards are what are known as “revolving” forms of credit.
 That means unless you pay them off, they will roll on month after month after month.
 When you take out a loan for debt consolidation, there is a finishing date – a date on which all of your debts will be settled.
 It might be in three years’ time or in five years’ time but there is an end date.

 There is a great example of this on MoneySavingExpert.
 The site tells the story of a credit card customer on a fairly standard credit card interest rate of 17.9% who owes £3,000 on his credit card.
 He only has to pay back 1% of the balance back every month or £5, whichever is more.
 It would take this customer more than 27 years to pay off his balance in full, paying back the £3,000 he’s borrowed and over £4,000 in interest.

 As you can see, that’s why debt consolidation loans can serve a real purpose.
 The interest rate, in many cases, will be a lot lower than what you’re paying to your credit card company and you’ll pay it off when your debt consolidation loan ends, not in 27 years’ time!

 To apply for a debt consolidation loans, contact Loan Broker.
 We don’t lend you the money – what we do is connect you with the debt consolidation loan providers which are most likely to want to lend money to you based upon your credit history and your current financial situation.

-Once we’ve heard back from each of the lenders (this normally happens within a few seconds), we present you with the very best debt consolidation loan offer we’ve found.
+Once we’ve heard back from each of the lenders (this normally happens within a few seconds), we will come up with the very best debt consolidation loan deal we’ve found.
 Then, it’s up to you – if you’re happy with the loan, read the terms and conditions and sign the online paperwork.
 There’s no obligation on you to take out the loan we’ve found for you and our service is always free.

-To start your application for a debt consolidation loans, please click here.
+To start your application for debt consolidation loans, please click here.